Chirag-ahir/My-SQL-All-Basic/README.md

  What is IS NULL and NOT NULL ?<br>
  “IS NULL” is the keyword that performs the Boolean comparison.
 It returns true if the supplied value is NULL and false if the supplied value is not NULL.<br>
 “NOT NULL” is the keyword that performs the Boolean comparison.
 It returns true if the supplied value is not NULL and false if the supplied value is null.

+ What is Auto Increment ?<br>
+ Auto Increment is a function that operates on numeric data types.
+It automatically generates sequential numeric values every time that a record is inserted into a table for a field defined as auto increment.